 Early History of the lazinbay family

 This web page shows only a small excerpt of our lazinbay research.
-Another 115 words (8 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lazinbay History in all our PDF Extended History products and printed products wherever possible.
+Another 58 words (4 lines of text) covering the years 1379, 1632 and 1701 are included under the topic Early lazinbay History in all our PDF Extended History products and printed products wherever possible.

 lazinbay Spelling Variations

 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the lazinbay family name include Lazenby, Lazinby, Lasynbi, Laysynby, Lasinby and many more.

 Early Notables of the lazinbay family (pre 1700)

 More information is included under the topic Early lazinbay Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the lazinbay family

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the lazinbay surname or a spelling variation of the name include : Thomas Lazenby, who arrived in Virginia in 1672; William Lazinby who arrived in Maryland in 1744; William Lazenby, a bonded passenger who came to America in 1772.